-The law says that possession carries its normal dictionary meaning; however, 'Supply' means that you passed the controlled drug to another person.
-It matters not whether the 'supply' was for profit or as a friendly gesture.
-The minute you passed it to another denotes 'supply'.
+The law says that possession carries its normal dictionary meaning; however, ‘supply’ means that you passed the controlled drug to another person.
+It doesn’t matter whether the ‘supply’ was for profit or just a friendly gesture.
+The minute you passed it to another person denotes ‘supply’.

 The prosecution’s case

-In addition, where there is evidence of significant profit from the supply of drugs, the prosecution may apply to the court for a Restraint Order with the effect of freezing your assets.
-Our Criminal Solicitors have vast experience of defending Drugs Offences.
-Where a Restraint Order is made prior to the criminal charge, we have the ability to negotiate the best deal for you, including adequate amounts for daily living expenses and legal costs.
-Where negotiation is unsuccessful we have the expertise to approach the Courts to obtain the most equitable result for our client.
+In addition, where there is evidence of significant profit from the supply of drugs, the prosecution may apply to the court for a restraint order with the effect of freezing your assets.
+Our criminal solicitors have vast experience of defending drugs offences.
+Where a restraint order is made prior to the criminal charge, we can negotiate the best deal for you, including adequate amounts for daily living expenses and legal costs.
+Where negotiation is unsuccessful, we have the expertise to approach the courts to obtain the most equitable result for our client.